 - every effort is made to avoid or minimise time when members of staff, students or volunteers are left alone with a child.
-If a member of staff is alone with a child, the door of the room they are in is kept open and another member of staff is informed, and accompanies, if necessary; - if a child makes inappropriate physical contact with a member of staff, students or volunteer, this is recorded on an Incident Record Form; - staff never carry out a personal task for children that they can do for themselves.
-When needed, , staff help children with personal care whilst being accompanied by a colleague.
+If a member of staff is alone with a child, the door of the room they are in is kept open and another member of staff is informed, and accompanies, if necessary; - if a child makes inappropriate physical contact with a member of staff, students or volunteer, this is recorded on an Incident Record Form; - children's privacy is considered and balanced with safeguarding and support needs when toileting.
+Staff never carry out a personal task for children that they can do for themselves.
+When needed, staff help children with personal care whilst being accompanied by a colleague.
 This is then recorded on the 'Intimate Care' log.
-Unless a child has a particular need, staff do not accompany children into the toilet.
-Staff are aware that this and other similar activities could be misconstrued; - staff are mindful of how and where they touch children, given their age and emotional understanding.
-Unnecessary or potentially inappropriate physical contact is avoided at all times: - all allegations made by a child against a member of staff are fully recorded, including any actions taken, on an Incident Record Form.
+Unless a child has a particular need, staff do not accompany children into the toilet. - staff are mindful of how and where they touch children, given their age and emotional understanding.
+Unnecessary or potentially inappropriate physical contact is avoided at all times; - all allegations made by a child against a member of staff are fully recorded, including any actions taken, on an Incident Record Form.
 In the event of there being a witness to an incident, they will sign the records to confirm this.